soot-oss/SootUp/docs/write_analyses.md

 - [Typestate Analysis with Heros](analysis-typestate.md) — an IDE problem, explained step by step: flow functions, edge functions, the zero fact, seeds and the meet lattice.
 Start here.
-- A taint analysis as an IFDS problem, in `IFDSTaintAnalysisProblem` and `IFDSTaintTestSetUp` in the test suite of the `sootup.analysis.interprocedural` module.
+- [Taint Analysis with Heros](taint-analysis-example.md) — an IFDS problem, explained step by step: sources, sinks, the four flow functions and how to query the solver for leaks.

 For background on the algorithms themselves: